the-road-to-learn-react/the-road-to-react/manuscript/react-modern/imperative.md

 All the essential steps are marked with comments that are explained step by step:

 * (A) First, create a `ref` with **React's useRef Hook**.
-This `ref` object is a persistent value which stays intact over the lifetime of a React component.
+This `ref` object is a persistent value that stays intact over the lifetime of a React component.
 It comes with a property called `current`, which, in contrast to the `ref` object, can be changed.
 * (B) Second, the `ref` is passed to the input field's JSX-reserved `ref` attribute and the element instance is assigned to the changeable `current` property.
 * (C) Third, opt into React's lifecycle with React's useEffect Hook, performing the focus on the input field when the component renders (or its dependencies change).
 * (D) And fourth, since the `ref` is passed to the input field's `ref` attribute, its `current` property gives access to the element.
 Execute its focus programmatically as a side-effect, but only if `isFocused` is set and the `current` property is existent.